modelhub-ai/modelhub-app/README.md

 # modelhub-app
-React web api that consumes the modelhub REST api.
+React web application that consumes the modelhub REST API.